anish3565/Product_Research_AI_Agent/Readme.md

 * 🧩 Built-in fallback logic to ensure smooth execution even with LLM or OpenSearch issues
 * 📂 Export-ready reports for downstream workflows or business use
 * 🛡️ Fully **local execution** for secure research environments

 ---

-## 🏆 Why This Project Stands Out

-✔ Demonstrates **LLMs beyond chatbots**—real-world research augmentation ✔ Incorporates **RAG, agents, and search** into a unified workflow ✔ Enables analysts to move from search → insight → strategy in one tool ✔ Runs entirely **offline with open-source components** ✔ Excellent base for **enterprise AI adoption** or **IP consulting firms**

----